EloiSanchez/nicochesselo/README.md

 # NicoChessElo

 **Note:** This application cannot be run anymore.
-To have a feel of what it looked like initially, check the [screenshots page](https://github.com/EloiSanchez/nicochesselo/tree/main/screenshots).
+To have a feel of what it looked like initially, check the [screenshots page](https://github.com/EloiSanchez/nicochesselo/tree/main/screenshots) or see below.

 This application is a 4-days learning project created to understand the usage of APIs and the Python-Snowflake connection.